orsissimo/cybersec-privacy-tips/Miscellaneous.md

 1. **ProtonMail**: An email service that prioritizes privacy and security.
 It uses end-to-end encryption to ensure only you can access your emails.

+#### Password Manager

+1. **KeePassXC**: The one and only, it's an offline password manager so you can sleep well at night.
+But remember to make regular backups of your passwords!

 ### Search Engines

 1. **DuckDuckGo**: This search engine doesn't track your searches, reducing the amount of data collected about you online.